 The complete program will be reviewed by the committee's secretariat, and subsequently by the full committee.
-After approval copies will be distributed to the committee secretariat, the experimentation administrator, the Central Agricultural Pesticide Laboratory, and the applicant.
+After approval, copies will be distributed to the committee secretariat, the experimentation administrator, the Central Agricultural Pesticide Laboratory, and the applicant.
+Prior to committee approval of experimentation program, testing cost is paid, and procedures commence.
+Applicant must apply for a customs import clearance at APC's Secretariat - free of charge for necessary samples that will be used in analyzing and testing of the pesticide in question, and in the appropriate quantities.